-Once the pipeline has processed an ObsUnitSet (hereafter OUS, see Chapter 8 for details on the OUS structure) and the science products have Passed QA2 they are ingested into the ASA.
+Once the ALMA Pipeline has processed an ObsUnitSet (hereafter OUS, see Chapter 8 for details on the OUS structure) and the science products have Passed QA2 they are ingested into the ASA.

-PIs of Large Programs are expected to return processed data products to the project as described in the Cycle 9 Proposer's Guide.
+Large Program teams are expected to deliver their proposed value-added data products and documentation describing the data products to ALMA as described in the ALMA Proposer's Guide.
+The deliveries have to following the standard2 for externally contributed data products.
 These data will be transferred to JAO from where they will be ingested into the ASA.